-During a press event on Wednesday, August 8, 2018, U.S. Senator Susan Collins, University of Maine President Joan Ferrini-Mundy, Maine Department of Transportation Commissioner David Bernhardt and Advanced Structures and Composites Center Executive Director Habib Dagher announced plans for the highly competitive $14.2 million, five-year grant recently awarded to the University of Maine to establish a University Transportation Center.
+During a press event on August 8, 2018, U.S. Senator Susan Collins, University of Maine President Joan Ferrini-Mundy, Maine Department of Transportation Commissioner David Bernhardt and the University of Maine’s Advanced Structures and Composites Center (ASCC) Executive Director Habib Dagher announced plans for the highly competitive $14.2 million, five-year grant recently awarded to the University of Maine to establish a University Transportation Center.

 The University of Maine-led coalition, called the Transportation Infrastructure Durability Center, includes the University of Rhode Island, University of Connecticut, University of Massachusetts Lowell, University of Vermont, and Western New England University.
 Additional partners include representatives from state DOTs and the American Society of Civil Engineers Transportation and Development Institute.

-“This center is further demonstration of the leadership of the Advanced Structures and Composites Center at Maine’s public research university,” says Ferrini-Mundy.
+“This Center is further demonstration of the leadership of the [ASCC] at Maine’s public research university,” says Ferrini-Mundy.
 “The cutting-edge research done here and in partnership with the other members of the coalition will make a difference in this state, throughout New England and nationwide.”

-Immediately following the press conference, an innovative, rapidly deployable bridge system designed at the Advanced Structures and Composites Center was tested to failure.
+Immediately following the press conference, an innovative, rapidly deployable bridge system designed at the ASCC was tested to failure.
 The composite bridge was able to withstand forces up to 376,000 lbs and 7.5 times the HL 93 design load specified by AASHTO.
 The lightweight bridge system, named the 72-Hour Bridge, can be built in less than three days and is designed to last 100 years with little to no maintenance.
-The bridge system is targeted to be used for highway bridges, pedestrian bridges and military applications.
+The bridge system is targeted to be used for highway bridges, pedestrian bridges, and military applications.

-The University of Maine’s Advanced Structures and Composites Center is a world-leading, interdisciplinary center for research, education, and economic development encompassing material sciences, manufacturing, and engineering of composites and structures.
+The ASCC is a world-leading, interdisciplinary center for research, education, and economic development encompassing material sciences, manufacturing, and the engineering of composites and structures.
 It includes a testing laboratory with more than 150 full- and part-time personnel.